Cookie preferences

 Target group

 We aim to transform education into spaces of social connection, well-being, and participation, reducing loneliness, social exclusion, and school dropout.
-In these spaces, young people flourish by actively engaging in meaningful learning, building strong relationships, and collaborating to solve real-world challenges.
+In Common Room spaces, young people flourish by actively engaging in meaningful learning, building strong relationships, and collaborating to solve real-world challenges, while teachers through mentoring enhance professional learning and development.

 About the innovation